charset-and-forget/importer/README.md

 Place your account credentials: `/docker.env`

-NOTE:T his environment is using Python and MongoDB.
+NOTE: This environment is using Python and MongoDB.